Holding Retailers Responsible for Dangerous Products

 How Walmart Customers Are Holding the Retailer Accountable

-Tabletop fire pits sold at Walmart have been linked to severe burn injuries when users attempt to refuel or relight them.
-These alcohol-burning devices were marketed as safe, stylish home accessories for indoor and outdoor use.
+But for many consumers, these alcohol-fueled devices sold at Walmart turned out to be anything but safe.
+These portable flames have been linked to severe burn injuries when users attempt to refuel or relight them.

 Cases against Walmart examine several critical factors: